dzastsed/Celeb-61/installation.md

 # Installation guide

 ## Hardware
 First of all, order PCB from any PCB service you like.
 I used JLCPCB, their default settings worked fine.
+Gerber is in `gerber` folder.

 After you get the PCBs, solder in all parts.
 A couple of reccomendations: